qwertie/learn-react/docs/tutorial-5.md

 By the way, this example is perfect for server-side rendering, but this tutorial doesn't cover that.

-#### Exercises for the reader: ####
+#### Exercise for the reader: ####

-- Change the bar chart to support [stacking](https://www.google.com.ph/search?q=stacked+bar+chart&num=20&tbm=isch) (e.g. each bar is composed of 2 or more smaller bars with different colors "stacked" end-to-end)
+- Edit the style: add a dividing line between the bars and their labels using a style of `border-left: 1px solid #aaa` in the second column.
+Remember how `border-left` becomes `borderLeft` in React?
 - Change the bar chart to support negative numbers.
-You can do this by adding a third column dedicated to negative numbers between the two existing columns; you'll need to reduce the margin/padding to zero between the second and third columns.
+You can do this by adding a third column dedicated to negative numbers between the two existing columns; you'll need to set the padding to zero between the second and third columns.
-- Cheat by searching the internet for someone else's solution.

 Example #4: Calendar event editor
 ---------------------------------